iggredible/Learn-Vim/ch11_visual_mode.md

 I personally never used select mode, but it's good to know that it exists.

-## Learn Visual Mode The Smart Way
+## Learn Visual Mode the Smart Way

 The visual mode is Vim's representation of the text highlighting procedure.